|

 A broken man, he neither washed or changed his clothes.
 When his cats died he just left them.

 The English love an eccentric and his notoriety meant his business flourished.
-When Nathaniel retired in 1804, the landlord of the Old Port Wine Shop in Bishopsgate bought the contents lock, stock and dead cats.
+When Nathaniel retired in 1804, the landlord of the Old Port Wine Shop in Bishopsgate, bought the contents lock, stock including dead cats.
 He put them on display at his pub and renamed it 'Dirty Dick's'.

 In 1870 the pub was rebuilt from ground level, the wine vaults are part of the original building.
 The 'dirty' contents were carefully relocated in the new pub.